TalklessKush/Contact-Book-Project/README.md

 I made this tool to improve my programming skills and to help people with this tool!

 ## Important Note
-And yes, I tried a lot to add edit function in the book but I failed :( Maybe I will add in future..
+- I tried a lot to add edit function in the book but I failed :( Maybe I will add in future..
+- You have to change the file path in the code.
+Just make a txt file, copy its path, amd change it in the code.

 # THANKS!